quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 
 2 years ago
 There always seems to be an issue every time I come here.
-Today, I’ve been waiting for over an hour for a notary.
+Today, I've been waiting for over an hour for a notary.
 Upon arrival, they told me the wait was ten minutes.
 They just came out and said it would be another half hour.

 Apparently they only have one notary, and she just so happens to be the same person who hides out in the vault all day. 🤦🏾‍♀️